-- Order online and pick up at FRC students can request shelf-stable grocery items which are bundled for pick up at the OHSU Student Center during their operating hours Monday-Friday 8 AM-8 PM. - Attend Shopping Hours students can visit the OHSU Student Center, which houses the FRC, Monday, Wednesday, and/or Friday from 3-7 p.m. to select items from the FRC's shelves, refrigerators and freezers.
+- Order online and pick up at FRC students can request shelf-stable grocery items which are bundled for pick up at the OHSU Student Center during their operating hours Sunday-Friday 8 AM-8 PM (Closed on Mondays). - Attend Shopping Hours students can visit the OHSU Student Center, which houses the FRC, Wednesday and Friday, from 3-7 p.m. to select items from the FRC's shelves, refrigerators and freezers.